Does it matter when you plant onions? Do you get bigger onions if you plant them earlier?

 Onion planting times results

-My early planted onions suffered from unusually cold weather in March this year.
+My early planted onions suffered from unusually cold and wet weather in March this year.

-I think this, with the lack of water in summer, affected the chances of growing larger onions this year.
+I think this affected the chances of growing larger onions this year.

 Consequently my early planting didn't pay off in that respect.
 But the relative yields from different batches cause me to think that with slightly more helpful conditions it might have done so.
 The earliest batch did produce the largest individual onions.